School security systems, like any large network, can be difficult to maintain.

 It’s easy to pull footage from your surveillance cameras if you know exactly which cameras correspond to a specific security threat.
 If a specific panic button is pressed or a unique fire alarm is pulled, developing a response plan that tells you which camera feeds to access and which doors to lock down can rapidly increase your reaction time.

-Approaching this project with a level of clarity and predictability makes your system a known quantity in incident planning.
+Approaching this project with clarity and predictability makes your system a known quantity in incident planning.
 By providing an actionable plan and setting appropriate expectations, your security partners (SROs, physical security, etc.) can plan their response based on how your system will react.

 Raise the Standard in School Security